section-engineering-education/engineering-education/content/articles/building-a-multiclass-image-classifier-using-mobilenet-v2-and-tensorflow/index.md

 published: true
 url: /building-a-multiclass-image-classifier-using-mobilenet-v2-and-tensorflow/
 title: Building A Multiclass Image Classifier Using MobilenetV2 and TensorFlow
-description: This tutorial will discuss about MobilenetV2, its architecture and working.
+description: This tutorial will discuss MobilenetV2, its architecture, and how it works.
 We will also learn to build a multi-class classifier using MobilenetV2 and TensorFlow.
 author: kelivin-nganga
-date: 2022-03-18T00:00:00-00:00
+date: 2022-04-07T00:00:00-08:36
 topics: [Machine Learning]
 excerpt_separator: <!--more-->
 images: